JoNolan161/Gruffalo-Snap-Game/README.md

 **Gruffalo 'Snap' Game** - a simple two player card matching game designed for kids.
+Players earn 1 point each time they match a card to their opponent's.